hanna-ry/java-workshop/index.md

 ```

 Try running the program.
 You should see a matrix of blank cards.
 If you try clicking one, nothing will happen.
 We are not doing anything in the listener, so the application isn't doing anything when we click.
-The listener method inherented from swing is called " actionPerformed(ActionEvent e)".
-Locate it under the setUpBoard() method.
+The listener method inherited from swing is called " actionPerformed(ActionEvent e)". *Locate it under the setUpBoard() method.*

 Add this to the top of the method: